netreplica/graphite/docs/CONTAINERLAB.md

 ## Adding Graphite to a topology definition file

 1. Create a topology definition file for ContainerLab.
-You could start with one of the examples [published](https://containerlab.srlinux.dev/lab-examples/lab-examples/) on ContainerLab website, or use your own topology.
+You could start with one of the examples [published](https://containerlab.dev/lab-examples/lab-examples/) on ContainerLab website, or use your own topology.
 Here, we will use ContainerLab capability to generate Clos topologies.

     ```Shell
-    cd $HOME/netreplica/clab
     CLAB_TOPO="clos-3tier"
     clab generate --name ${CLAB_TOPO} --nodes 4,2,1 > ${CLAB_TOPO}.yaml
+    ```

+    For this topology to be valid, we also we need to provide an image to use for all the nodes.
+Add the following lines to the topology YAML file right after `topology`:

+    ```Yaml
+      kinds:
+        srl:
+          image: ghcr.io/nokia/srlinux
     ```

     Alternatively, if you have an existing topology in a yaml file, you can skip this step and make a note of the caveats in the next step.